 So, if you’re new to the pastime, or even if you’ve been dabbling for a while, we teamed up with off-road experts Freestyle to create a checklist highlighting the main items you will need as you start out.

 This one is quite a ‘no brainer’ (no pun intended).
 There are a couple of options for you here.
-You can either opt for an adventure-styled helmet (the likes of which are reviewed in issue 35 and the upcoming issue 36 of Adventure Bike Rider), or you can opt for a motocross style helmet.
+You can either opt for an adventure-styled helmet (the likes of which we’ve reviewed previously, you can check out our top six helmets here), or you can opt for a motocross style helmet.

 The former are versatile enough to be used touring on the black top as well as taking on the rough stuff.
 They are characterised by features such as a peak, extended chin bar and plenty of ventilation, while they will also come with a visor.